-Career exploration helps students understand how consistent effort and good grades result in possibilities for acceptance into college, job opportunities, and a successful career.
+Career and college exploration helps students understand how consistent effort and good grades result in possibilities for acceptance into college, job opportunities, and a successful career.

-Students participate in a career fair in 6th and 7th grade in the spring during which FRCS parents present their educational and career paths.
+In 6th grade, students participate in a career fair in 6th grade in the spring during which FRCS parents present their educational and career paths.
 Students complete an activity based on career research before the fair and complete an open response assignment after hearing the presentations.
-The Guidance Parent Advisory Council was instrumental in launching of first career fair several years ago.
+(The Guidance Parent Advisory Council was instrumental in launching our first career fair over eight years ago).

 The Myers-Briggs Type Indicator

 In order to find a proper career fit, it is important to understand your own personality type.
 The Myers-Briggs Type Indicator (MBTI) helps individuals understand how they view the world and make decisions.
 There are four different pairs each with two different preferences that a person is placed into based on multiple choice answers.